 - about 2 tsp skim milk

-Use the butter to lightly grease the bottoms and sides of two quarter cup ramekins or other small, shallow dishes.
-Crack two eggs into each ramkin and drizzle with the milk.
+- Use the butter to lightly grease the bottoms and sides of two quarter cup ramekins or other small, shallow dishes.
+Crack two eggs into each ramekin and drizzle with the milk.
 Sprinkle the thyme over the top.

-The yolks on these will be coked to an “over-medium” level of doneness.
-Adjust the broiling time up or down by 1 minute if your prefer your yolks cooked to a different level.
+- The yolks on these will be coked to an "over-medium" level of doneness.
+Adjust the broiling time up or down by 1 minute if you prefer your yolks cooked to a different level.